erdodip/erdodip/README.md

-- 👋 Hi, I’m @erdodip
+- 👋 Hi, I’m Peter
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming (low level, front-end, back-end), sysadmin, devops
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Ruby on Rails
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on who enjoy teamwork and coding
-- 📫 How to reach me ...
+- 📫 How to reach me: just write to me, erdodip@gmail.com

 <!---
 erdodip/erdodip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.